Suspect In Fatal Shooting Of Portland Right-Wing Protester Killed By Law Enforcement

 "He's the kind of person who should have stayed as far away from the protests as possible, because he's not the kind of person who could rationally work through that intense environment," his sister said.

-The Oregonian/OregonLive first reported that Reinoehl was a person of interest police were investigating in connection with Saturday night's shooting.
+The Oregonian/OregonLive first reported that Reinoehl was being investigated in connection with Saturday night's shooting.

-Around 8:45 p.m. on Aug.
-29, a Saturday night, two shots were fired near the corner of Southwest Third Ave. and Alder St. in downtown Portland.
+Around 8:45 p.m. on Saturday, two shots were fired near the corner of Southwest Third Avenue and Alder Street in downtown Portland.

 The shooting was captured on video from a distance and posted online, so it's difficult to determine exactly what happened.